lvcabral/Lode-Runner-Roku/README.md

 The player can also select from three different versions of the game (level sets): the Classic (150 levels), Championship (50 levels) and Professional (150 levels).
 The level sets, guards AI and some assets were converted from the [Javascript Lode Runner](https://github.com/SimonHung/LodeRunner_TotalRecall) project by Simon Hung.

-The version 0.11 introduced a Customel Level Editor, so the user can created up to 5 personalized maps.
+The version 0.11 introduced a Customel Level Editor, so the user can create up to 5 personalized maps.

 Click the image below to watch a video with the functionality up to version 0.11: